- by Mary Montgomery

 If divorce mediation were sold like a product in a commercial, the product benefits would claim to calm even the angriest spouses.
 Fortunately, this "product" actually delivers upon its intended benefits in most divorce cases.
 That's why most counties require mediation before you ever step into court.
 And, the majority of divorce cases end up settled by mediation with the help of an attorney on your side.
 As a result, this process has an extremely high rate of success.

 Despite benefits such as better post-divorce relationships with your spouse, with your children, and, yes, with your money, you might feel too angry to sit across from your spouse.
 You might dwell on what led up to your divorce and think about all of the arguments.
 You cannot imagine having a pleasant, or even a civil, conversation after everything you went through.

 Don't worry.
-With the help of your attorney, here are some tips that will get you and your spouse to calm your emotions and start the mediation process.
+With the help of your attorney, here are some tips that will get you and your spouse to calm your emotions and start the divorce mediation process.

 1. Communicate with your spouse, even if it's simply in a business-like manner.

 Think of your marriage like a storm that's passed.
 Now, it's just business.
 You need to communicate with your spouse about the "business" of your divorce.
 It's not a perfect world, so we don't expect miracles to happen if your spouse is notoriously uncommunicative or angry.
 Try different methods.
 If in-person or phone doesn't work, try email.
 If your spouse ignores you, communicate through your attorneys.
 Find a way to communicate that works for both of you.

 2. Discuss how mediation will benefit both you and your spouse.
 Even if you're communicating with your spouse, he or she may remain skeptical about mediation and think a court battle remains the best option.
 With the help and guidance of your attorney, talk about benefits that matter to both of you.
 For example:

 - Mediation will reduce the overall costs of the divorce.
 A court battle will cost much more money.